xZexius/xZexius/README.md

-#Hi there!
+Hi there!

-#- 🔭 I’m currently working on EyeDragon
+- 🔭 I’m currently working on EyeDragon
-#- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python
-#- 👯 I’m looking to collaborate on minecraft servers
+- 👯 I’m looking to collaborate on minecraft servers
-#- 📫 How to reach me: TheBraisFP#4637
+- 📫 How to reach me: TheBraisFP#4637